 The acute (and often benign) phase of NTIS must be distinguished from the pathological state of chronic low T3 that demonstrates a critical failure to recover a vital hormone supply (Moura Neto & Zantut-Wittmann, 2016; Van den Berghe, 2014).

-Chronic low FT3 and chronic low FT3:FT4 ratio are not just effects of illness but can also become pathological drivers and maintainers of illness.
+Chronic low Free or Total T3 and chronic low T3:T4 ratios are not just effects of illness, but can also become pathological drivers and maintainers of illness.

 “Lower levels of total T3 were well correlated with 1-year HF in PCI-treated AMI patients.
 The T3/fT4 levels can be an additional marker to predict HF.”Kang et al, 2017

-The chronic FT3 levels and FT3:FT4 ratios during chronic disease are prognostic of future problems.
+The chronic low T3 levels and T3:T4 ratios during chronic disease are prognostic of future problems.

 This is the case in many types of chronic illness including renal failure, cardiovascular diseases, not just in acute conditions demanding intensive care (Ataoglu et al, 2018).
 (See our review of Ataoglu: Low T3 in critical illness is deadly, and adding high T4 is worse.)